Park Rules, Etiquette and Safety

 If your dog/s wee in the indoor area please ensure you promptly mark the area and proceed to use the products supplied at the cleaning stations.
 Please dispose of all poop in the designated bin and make sure you leave no trace, there are mops on hand and the staff are happy to assist.
 We pride ourselves in keeping the park clean and maintaining high standards.
 If you’re outside you will need to pick up your dog’s poop (even in the “toileting area”), please ensure you do this; you don’t want to step in another dog’s poop any more than someone else wants to step in your dog’s poop.

-Please do not bring your dog if he/she is sick or has had surgery recently
+Please do not bring your dog if he/she is sick or has had surgery recently. also, please do not bring bitches in season

 Your dog(s) will not be accepted into the Play Park if he/she is showing any signs of illness/infection EG: coughing, skin infections, parasite infections, sickness, diarrhoea, mucous discharge from eyes, ears, nose or genitalia.
 In addition to this, if your dog has had recent surgery and is still recovering please make sure you get the all clear from the vet before visiting us, this will avoid issues such as stitches being re-opened.